nikbearbrown/Wilkes/README.md

 ## The People Doing the Most Necessary Work in the World Are Too Busy to Tell Anyone About It

 Consider the sisters running a shelter for trafficked girls in Kerala.
 They wake before dawn.
 They are surrogate mothers to thirty children.
-They have a filmmaker sending footage from the field, a founder who is 86, and a donor base that hasn't grown in years — not because the mission is failing, but because no one on staff has four hours to turn a dormitory interview into a published article.
+They have a filmmaker, Doug Werby, sending documentary footage from the field — not because the mission is failing, but because no one on staff has the time to turn a dormitory interview into a published article.

 The story exists.
 The bandwidth does not.